-Infrastructure
+Natural Infrastructure

-GreenNatural infrastructure refers to an interconnected network of green spaces and natural corridors that perform numerous environmental services in urban environments.
-For greennatural infrastructure to be fully integrated throughout parks, open spaces, streets and other natural corridors, it must become part of the underlying framework that is used to guide future development patterns.
-A proactive approach enables green infrastructure to be considered in advance of development and inconjunction with growth and development planning. natural infrastructure to be considered in advance of development and in conjunction with growth and development planning.
+Natural infrastructure refers to an interconnected network of green spaces and natural corridors that perform numerous environmental services in urban environments.
+For natural infrastructure to be fully integrated throughout parks, open spaces, streets and other natural corridors, it must become part of the underlying framework that is used to guide future development patterns.
+A proactive approach enables natural infrastructure to be considered in advance of development and in conjunction with growth and development planning.
 Consideration must also be given to protecting existing natural infrastructure.

 Providing opportunities for more sustainable modes of transportation, and the associated infrastructure, is one way of protecting the environment.
-Another way is to apply greennatural infrastructure, which is targeted primarily toward reducing negative impacts on air, water and habitat, and also contributes to the aesthetic value of the road or street.
+Another way is to apply natural infrastructure, which is targeted primarily toward reducing negative impacts on air, water and habitat, and also contributes to the aesthetic value of the road or street.

-Additional background information on greennatural infrastructure and environmental policies can be found in The MDP.City's Stormwater Management Strategy and the Parks Urban Forestry Strategic Plan.
-More detailed information of the greennatural infrastructure application to roads and streets design willcan be incorporatedfound in appropriate the Complete Streets handbooks and guidelines.Guide and the Design Guidelines for Subdivision Servicing (DGSS).
+Additional information on natural infrastructure and environmental policies can be found in The City's Stormwater Management Strategy and the Parks Urban Forestry Strategic Plan.
+More detailed information of the natural infrastructure application to roads and streets design can be found in the Complete Streets Guide and the Design Guidelines for Subdivision Servicing (DGSS).